 Democratic transitions in the post-Cold War period.
-The adoption of the democratic method (Joseph Schumpeter, the Pluralist School) by developing countries.
-The limits of conditional definitions.
+The un-critical adoption of the Western democratic method (Joseph Schumpeter, the Pluralist School) in developing countries.
+The limits of a conditional definition.

-Dunne, Tim & Marianne Hanson, Chapter 3: "Human Rights in International Relations"

-(44-59); and Smith, Rhona, Chapter 4: "Human Rights in International Law" (60-76).
+Dunne, Tim & Marianne Hanson, Chapter 3: "Human Rights in International Relations" (44-59); and Smith, Rhona, Chapter 4: "Human Rights in International Law" (60-76).